 Many food companies usually are ill-prepared to deal with food safety incidents.
 Senior Management shows their ignorance and their lack of knowledge regarding food safety through the way they deal with food safety incidents.

 Literature defines food safety as a concept that entails food production that is free from any potentially harmful hazards.

 Food safety hazards are foreign materials present in food, resulting in food contamination.

 Biological Hazards consist of Microbiological and Macro biological hazards.

 These are tiny substances not always visible to the naked eye.
-You would need specialized equipment to view and identify these hazards.
-Microbiological hazards normally cause food poisoning.
+You would need specialised equipment to view and identify these hazards.
+Microbiological hazards typically cause food poisoning.

 Of the four main types of hazards, Microbiological hazards are the greatest threat to food safety.

 Macro biological hazards include very small livings things that one can see with the naked eye.

 Physical hazards are tangible foreign materials that can cause choking, internal injury and sometimes death.